- Spend time making a difference in your community.

-Some camps offer discounted camper fees for the children of full-time day camp volunteers who have completed day camp training.
+- Some camps can provide nonmonetary advantages for the children of full-time day camp volunteers who have completed day camp training.
 Some also offer boy and/or preschool units for the children of full-time day camp volunteers who have completed day camp training.
 Preschool-aged children must be toilet-trained.

 Each day camp provides training for volunteers prior to camp, training is mandatory.